 OUR PRACTICE AS ADOPTION LAWYERS IN THE PHILIPPINES:

 As specialized adoption lawyers in the Philippines, our practice is divided into the two categories of local and inter-country adoption under the Philippine Domestic Adoption Act ( R.A.
 8552 ) and the incorporation of the provisions of the Hague Convention on Intercountry Adoption into the statute books of the Philippines via Republic Act No. 8043.
 Recently, the Philippines has allowed for administrative adoptions, without the necessity of court proceedings under Republic Act No. 11222 (Simulated Birth Rectification Law).
+As of 2022, all types of adoptions, domestic and international under the Hague Intercountry Adoption Treaty, are now purely administrative under Republic Act No. 11642.
+For a detailed discussion, PLEASE CLICK HERE.

 The Family Law department is made up of experienced adoption lawyers in the Philippines from the top law schools in the country who have been trained in this specialized field.
 They have been in the forefront of pioneering litigation involving complicated issues on Adoption Law, such as the efforts to convince foreign jurisdictions to recognize the bona fides of local adoptions for purposes of applying for a dependent’s visa for the subject child under the auspices of the Hague Convention, seeking exceptions to such requirements as residency of the adopters, relation, prior criminal record of both the adopter (foreigner or Filipino) and the natural parents (on the issue of whether or not consent would be necessary).